|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

-In addition to the global structure and evolution of the universe, the basic task of physical cosmology is also to clarify what matter - matter, field, particles - the universe consists of?
+In addition to the global structure and evolution of the universe, the basic task of physical cosmology is also to clarify what mass - matter, field, particles - the universe consists of?
 In §5.4 " Standard Cosmological Model.
 The Big Bang.
 Shaping the Structure of the Universe. " We saw that the composition of the matter filling the universe changed significantly during its evolution .
 From fluctuating fields and quanta in the very early universe immediately after the Big Bang, through quarks and baryons (protons, neutrons), photons, electrons, muons, neutrinos, up to light atomic nuclei of hydrogen and helium after initial nucleosynthesis and finally all heavier atoms formed during nucleosynthesis in stars and during the supernova explosion (§4.1 and 4.2).
 The composition of the universe was set at about 75% hydrogen, 25% helium and a smaller amount of heavier elements according to the graph on " Elements-Abundance " in §4.1.
 All this is "ordinary" matter made up of baryons, electrons, photons.

 However, the concept of dark matter and dark energy changes significantly - it complements our earlier idea of the composition of the universe.
 According to current knowledge, the composition of matter-energy in the present universe is as follows :

 These values were obtained by a detailed

 analysis of the correlation of the LCDM model with extensive

 intensity, spectrum and subtle fluctuations of relic microwave

 radiation (most recently by the WMAP and